RogerSelwyn/O365-HomeAssistant/README.md

 This project would not be possible without the wonderful [python-o365 project](https://github.com/O365/python-o365).

 ### [Buy Me A ~~Coffee~~ Beer 🍻](https://buymeacoffee.com/rogtp)
 I work on this integration because I like things to work well for myself and others.
-Whilst i have now made significant changes to the integration, it would not be as it stands today without the major work to create it put in by @PTST.
+Whilst I have now made significant changes to the integration, it would not be as it stands today without the major work to create it put in by @PTST.
 Please don't feel you are obligated to donate, but of course it is appreciated.

 # Prerequisite